sumup-oss/circuit-ui/packages/eslint-plugin-circuit-ui/no-deprecated-components/README.md

 # Remove deprecated components (`no-deprecated-components`)

 Occasionally, components are removed from Circuit UI.
-This rule flags uses of deprecated components.
+This rule flags usages of deprecated components.

 ## Rule Details